 Yet another MVC PHP framework that has been growing in demand during the last couple of years.
 The best part about it is that it can be used not only as a framework but also as a separate speed boosting tool to improve the application’s performance.
-It also does not enforce you to be using the MVC approach, however, it is highly recommended.
+It does not enforce users to use the MVC approach.

-Many features are included in the package of the framework such as support of various databases, caching, routing, etc.
+There are many features in the package of the framework such as support of various databases, caching, routing, etc.

 - It is a pretty lightweight framework due to the limited number of built-in features.

 - It does not require many optimizations, can be used right out of the box.